Multidomain master data management gives personalization strategies a better start in life

 Multidomain MDM moves you from personalization to hyper-personalization

 Beyond single domain governance, multidomain master data governance adds new capabilities that play important roles in the management of the data that specifically supports hyper-personalization.
 Note that multiple-domain refers to a collection of single domain governance capabilities and is not to be confused with multidomain which refers to a unique, cross-domain governance capability.
-Multidomain MDM carries zones of insight.
+Multidomain master data management carries zones of insight.

 Zones of insight refer to the data management capabilities that are unique to cross-domain governance and that make hyper-personalization effective.